Nikon D700 vs W300

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - Water-proof: Is rugged and sealed and can thus be used for underwater photography (up to 30m).

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 8 years and 11 months of technical progress since the D700 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the D700 comes out slightly ahead of the W300 (12 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the D700 emerges as the winner of the contest (14 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 Expert reviews: Nikon D700 vs W300

 This is where reviews by experts come in.
 The adjacent summary-table relays the overall verdicts of several of the most popular camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).